In this article we will explain the burning question of what is cheese salt?

 On reading recipes for cheese making, you have probably noticed that salt is used quite a bit, both during the make and in the aging process.
 Now it’s time to find out what it actually is.

 You might also have noticed that it is referred to as cheese salt, canning salt or kosher salt.

-Iodized salt though won’t help at all as the iodine in the salt inhibits the cultures and bacterias you WANT in your cheese.
+Iodized salt though won’t help at all, as the iodine in the salt inhibits the cultures and bacteria’s you WANT in your cheese.

 Rocks vs flakes vs grains, when it comes to cheese salt, is all about how quickly (or slowly) the salt is taken in and helps with the process of extracting whey, forming a rind and inhibiting the bad bacteria.
 Ideally if you can get flakes that is the preference but otherwise get the grains.